Available 24h

 Description

-The Madonna is dressed in a pink gown with a white cloth covering her head and shoulders.
+Madonna is dressed in a pink gown with a white cloth covering her head and shoulders.
 Her head is gently bowed, resting on the blonde hair of the Child.

 The presence of an old varnish layer indicates that this piece has a long history and has been restored multiple times over the years.
-Removing the overpainting is an important step in revealing the authenticity of the work and highlighting the quality of the original composition.
+Removing overpainting is an important step in revealing the authenticity of the work and highlighting the quality of the original composition.

-The fact that the drapery of the clothing and anatomical details are clearly visible suggests that the artist had extensive knowledge of the human figure and painting techniques.
-In particular, the way the Madonna with Child is depicted may reflect the iconographic conventions of the period, but also contains a personal touch that could distinguish the artist.
+The fact that the draping of the clothing and anatomical details are clearly visible suggests that the artist had extensive knowledge of the human figure and painting techniques.
+In particular, the way the Madonna with Child is depicted may reflect the iconographic conventions of the period, but also bears a personal touch that could distinguish the artist.
 Originating from Northern Italy, it features a frame made of solid cast walnut wood finished with a shalack.

-Original Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
-It is characterized by significant similarities and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 See catalog